HamzaJanzaib/Backend/README.md

 ## Authentication

-After registration, the returned JWT token should be included in the Authorization header for protected routes:
+After registration or login, the returned JWT token should be included in the Authorization header for protected routes:

 ```
 Authorization: Bearer <token>